12 Guerrilla Marketing Examples to Learn From

 What is guerrilla marketing?

-Defined as, “innovative, unconventional, and low-cost marketing techniques aimed at obtaining maximum exposure for a product”(Oxford dictionary), this type of marketing deliver a “wow-factor” and as mentioned above, it is supposed to be cost-effective.
+Defined as, “innovative, unconventional, and low-cost marketing techniques aimed at obtaining maximum exposure for a product”(Oxford dictionary), this type of marketing delivers a “wow-factor” and as mentioned above, it is supposed to be cost-effective.
 It’s in-your-face, larger-than-life, and anything but subtle.
 It’s also an easy way for small businesses to get the word out without spending an arm and a leg.
 For your inspiration, we’ve compiled some of our favorite guerrilla marketing examples that you can learn a thing or two from.

 01. Wix embraces its German name translation with billboard campaign